 The Shofar, Temple Beth El's monthly publication, keeps community and temple members up to date on what's going on.
 Take a look at this month's Shofar to see what's coming up, or browse through the archives to see all that we've done!

-April 2017 - Shofar (pdf)
+September 2017 - Shofar (pdf)

-PRESIDENT'S PERSPECTIVE (from the April 2017 Shofar)
+PRESIDENT'S PERSPECTIVE (from the September 2017 Shofar)

 “Where does the time go?” a popular phrase I used to hear all of the time as I was a kid growing up.
 Now that I am thirty-nine, and have safely cemented myself as an adult, I find myself asking this question all of the time.
 This question has cropped up again as summer wanes, and we head into autumn.

 First, where has the last year gone?
 I remember giving a sermon on July 1, 2016, my first official day of being Temple president.
 The year has seem to have vanished into a couple of months.
 Then I think about all of the wonderful things that have happened over the year.
 All of the hard work people have put in to make Temple Beth El the wonderful place that it is, and I know not all of that work could have been accomplished in such a short amount of time.

 Second, I wonder where the last thirty–nine years have gone.
 As I embark on my fortieth year on this earth, I am amazed that I have reached this point.
 I can remember going to parties of my parent’s friends, and seeing black balloons with “Over the Hill” printed on the side.
 When I would inquire from my folks what that meant.
 I was told forty was seen as the halfway point in a person’s life, they have hit the peak of their life and that they are now coming down the other side.